The home of the Fox Cubs!

 Each term we have a stay and play session so parents, carers and other family member can join us in Nursery to see what we do.
 The children love showing everyone their classroom and the type of activities we do every day in Nursery.
 We always end with an activity for both children and adults.
 This could be a story, a squiggle, a dough disco or a dance!
 Who knows!!
 We like to keep it a surprise!!

-Our next Stay and play session is Thursday 1st May at 11.00am!
+Our next Stay and play session is Thursday 29th January 2026 at 10.45am!

 Helping at home!